Traversable wormholes and the Brouwer fixed-point theorem: Some consequences of the Brouwer fixed-point theorem

 In the resulting wormhole spacetime, the region inside the throat $r=r_0$ is not part of the wormhole, but this region still contributes to the gravitational field.
 This can be compared to a thin-shell wormhole resulting from a Schwarzschild black hole \cite{PV95}: while not part of the manifold, the black hole generates the underlying gravitational field.

 As actual (quantified) example of the type of wormhole discussed is given in Ref. \cite{pK13}.
 It is shown that for a typical neutron star, the possible formation of a wormhole requires a core of quark matter that is approximately 1 m in radius.
 (Quark matter is believed to exist at the center of neutron stars \cite{PSS}.)
-Qualitatively speaking, the conditions above apply to any star since, as already noted, stars are known to have dense cores.